aviolini/binaryConverter/README.md

   ./toDec test

  # UNINSTALL:
- (remove application binaries from your pc)
+ remove application binaries from your pc

+ - uninstall-utils.sh

+   or from repository dir:

  - $make uninstall